 No: Degree Programme Maximum Number of Students Allocated 1.
 Bachelor of Science Honours in Accounting 200 2.
 Bachelor of Science Honours in Business Administration 250 3.
 Bachelor of Science Honours in Business Administration (Business Economics) 65 4.
 Bachelor of Science Honours in Business Information Systems 70 5.
 Bachelor of Commerce Honours 130 6.
-Bachelor of Science Honours in Estate Management and Valuation 80 7.
+Bachelor of Science Honours in Real Estate Management and Valuation Degree Programme 80 7.
 Bachelor of Science Honours in Finance 155 8.
 Bachelor of Science Honours in Entrepreneurship 50 9.
 Bachelor of Science Honours in Human Resource Management 70 10.
 Bachelor of Science Honours in Marketing Management 90 11.
 Bachelor of Science Honours in Operations and Technology Management 55 12.
 Bachelor of Science Honours in Management (Public) 85

-4.2 Examination Policies, Regulations and by-Laws
+Examination Policies, Regulations and By-laws

-.1 Introduction
+4.2.1 Introduction